davpoolechem/ParallelFibb/README.md

 # ParallelFibb
-A parallelized implementation of Fibonacci number computation using recursion
+A parallelized implementation of Fibonacci number computation using recursion methods